Frogs in culture: In art

 The Moche people of ancient Peru worshipped animals and often depicted frogs in their art.
 Painters of the Dutch Golden Age sometimes included frogs in their compositions; for example, Ambrosius Bosschaert II painted a vanitas still life Dead Frog with Flies c.
 1630; in 2012, the artists Rob and Nick Carter created a silent digital version, lasting three hours, in which the "still" image "slowly, imperceptibly" changes with the movement of the sun, and occasionally an insect such as a dragonfly enters the scene.

 Contemporary pop culture

 The theme of transformation features prominently in popular culture, from The Frog Prince to fantasy settings such as the Final Fantasy and Chrono Trigger video games with magic spells that turn people into frogs.

 Michigan J. Frog featured in a Warner Brothers cartoon.
 Kermit the Frog is the straight man character in Sesame Street and The Muppet Show.

 Several Pokémon species are based on frogs and toads, such as the Poliwrath, Politoed, Seismitoad, Toxicroak, and Greninja evolutionary families.

-Tsuyu Asui/Froppy, a superhero with frog related powers, features in the manga and anime series My Hero Academia.
+Tsuyu Asui, also known as Froppy, is a superhero with frog-related powers in the manga and anime series My Hero Academia.